Magnesium, most of us may be running on less than a full tank

 Stroke patients and victims of cardiac arrest who were resuscitated have recovered better if given magnesium immediately after the incident, Dr. Seelig said.
 And Dr. Altura found that people with diabetes needed less medication to control their blood sugar and blood fats when treated for six months with oral magnesium.

-, Dr. Altura said.
+The goal should be a ratio of calcium to magnesium of two to one, Dr. Altura said.
 So if you consume 800 milligrams of calcium a day, you should also consume 400 milligrams of magnesium.
 For women taking 1,200 milligrams of calcium daily, 600 milligrams of magnesium are needed to maintain a proper physiologic balance.

 Correcting nutrient shortfalls should always start with diet, especially in this case, when the best sources of the needed nutrient are foods that should be regularly consumed as part of an overall health-preserving diet.
 Among foods relatively rich in magnesium are whole-grain breads and cereals like 100 percent bran, oats, Cheerios and Wheaties; legumes like tofu, soybeans and lima beans; vegetables like spinach, corn and broccoli; fruits like dates, raisins and bananas; and nuts like almonds, cashews, peanuts, walnuts and pecans.